ParthaSarathiChakraborty/ParthaSarathiChakraborty/README.md

 * I'm based in India
 * ✉️  You can contact me at [parthagsarathim@gmail.com](mailto:parthagsarathim@gmail.com)
 * I use SQL, Python, Tableau, R, MS-Excel and Google Cloud Architecture,Apache(Kafka,Spark), Kubernetes and docker.
-* 🤝  I'm open to collaborating on Data Analytics project
+* 🤝  I'm open to collaborating on Data Science projects and Case Studies.

 ### Skills